Oxeeql/PowerSploit/docs/Recon/ConvertTo-SID.md

 Converts a "DOMAIN\username" syntax to a security identifier (SID) using System.Security.Principal.NTAccount's translate function.
 If alternate
-credentials are supplied, then Get-ADObject is used to try to map the name to a security identifier.
+credentials are supplied, then Get-ADObjectPowerView is used to try to map the name to a security identifier.

 ## EXAMPLES